score-spec/docs/content/en/docs/Get started/score-compose-hello-world.md

 {{% /tab %}}
 {{< /tabs >}}

-Now, you can run `docker-compose run` for the single service definition.
+Now, you can run `docker compose run` for the single service definition.

 The following is the output of the previous command.